sesto-dev/next-prisma-tailwind-ecommerce/README.md

    </p>
 </a>

-## Usage
+## NPX Command

-1. Setup a local deployment using this command:
+1. Setup a local deployment using this `npx` command:

 ```bash
 npx create-next-dashboard my-app